Concubinage in Canada: Monogamous concubinage

 Concubines in Canada were traditionally native women who were not believed suitable to become full wives to the European settlers.
 Elizabeth "Molly" Brant, the sister of the famed native chief Joseph Brant is believed to have served as the concubine to Sir William Johnson; although his sexual promiscuity was widely known.

 In July 1867, controversy broke out over the case of Connolly v.
 Woolrych, wherein a Canadian working for the North West Company had taken a 15-year-old native wife and lived with her for 28 years, before leaving her to partake in a traditional Christian marriage ceremony with his cousin, Miss Woolrich, with whom he lived another 17 years.
-After the death of Connolly and his "concubine" Suzanne, one her many children sued for the right to his estate claiming that the second marriage was invalid and seeking to "vindicate his mother's name from the stain of concubinage", while his proper wife argued that he had never been married to Suzanne.
+After the death of Connolly and his "concubine" Suzanne, one of her many children sued for the right to his estate claiming that the second marriage was invalid and seeking to "vindicate his mother's name from the stain of concubinage", while his proper wife argued that he had never been married to Suzanne.

 The court noted that Suzanne and Connolly had omitted the traditional words "legitimate marriage" from the baptism of their children by Fr.
 Turcotte, instead asking him just to refer to their parenthood, but not to any marriage.
 The court ultimately found that the territory in which he lived with Suzanne had been under native self-rule and therefore not bound to English law and proper registration of marriage would not have been necessary to establish a marriage, but that the native tribes had no marriage ceremonies, and the couple appeared to have "lived exactly as Christian man and wife, and not as a Christian living with a barbarian concubine", making pointed reference to the fact that Suzanne had entered a convent after Connolly's "act of selfish cruelty" in abandoning their relationship, and was subsequently sent regular stipends for support by Connolly and his wife.

 Under the Revised Statutes of British Columbia, it was legal under the Administration Act, Cap.
 5 for a resident of British Columbia to "support his concubine".

 Since the Canadian military forbade enlisted members from marrying during their service in World War I, individual cases like that of Sgt.
 W. H. Sharpe roused public sentiment.
 Sharpe had listed Alma Freed as his wife when he enlisted, yet a year later in 1916 held a marriage ceremony with her after she gave birth to a son.
 He successfully argued, with the aid of PC 2615, that he had only been regularizing the status of his "unmarried wife".
 In 1919, Member of Parliament Rodolphe Lemieux tried to remove the portion of the Pension Bill that allowed the pension board "to grant a pension to a woman living with a man as his wife, but not married to him".